 Automation is about efficiency, and it’s also about creating a better customer experience.
 By automating lead routing, for example, you can ensure that leads are contacted within minutes rather than hours, dramatically increasing the likelihood of conversion.

 Example: A sales team might be spending hours each day manually researching leads and enriching their CRM records.
-A GTM Engineer could automate this process by using a tool like Clay or Zapier to connect the CRM to a data enrichment provider.
+A GTM Engineer could automate this process by using a workflow layer such as Clay, Zapier, or a native CRM automation to connect the CRM to a data enrichment provider.
 When a new lead is created, the system would automatically pull in data like company size, industry, and funding, saving the sales team valuable time.

 Actionable Checklist: